Reseller & Partner playbook

 3. Map the champion-to-sponsor path before reaching out, know who approves the partnership before you approach the champion.

-Done well: Named champion at each of your top 5 target resellers, scored and ready to contact, with the sponsor path mapped.
+Done well: Named champion at each of your top target resellers, ready to contact.
+Sponsor path mapped.
+Champion-before-sponsor sequencing agreed with your BDR / partner-recruitment team.

 A Permissionless Value Proposition (PVP) is business intelligence the reseller can act on even if they never reply.
-Generic outreach gets ignored.
-Personalised intelligence gets replies.
-Every message must add new information and get shorter over time.
+Personalised intelligence beats generic outreach, but only if the sequence is short.
+Three touches, each adding new information, each shorter than the last, plain text only.

-1. Gather your inputs: ISV domain, reseller domain, partner type, champion name and role, EDP output, and Better Together story.
+1. Gather your inputs: ISV domain, reseller domain, partner type, champion name and role, EDP output (internal), and Better Together story.

-2. Generate all six PVP variants using the prompt below, each tuned to a different stage of the sequence.Run PVP variant generator
+2. Generate the three PVP variants using the prompt below, one hook, one competitive-context follow-up, one graceful exit.Run PVP variant generator

 3. Review each message: independently useful, based on public data, concrete and specific, partner-centric framing, no vendor pushing.

-4. Load Variants 2, 3, and 5 into your sequencer (Lemlist or PartnerReach) as the five-touch sequence: Day 1 hook, Day 1 competitive context, Day 3–5 LinkedIn, Day 7–10 walkthrough, Day 13–14 graceful exit.
+4. Load the three variants into your sequencer as a three-touch cadence: Day 1 hook, Day 4–6 competitive context, Day 10–12 graceful exit.

 5. Plain text only.
-Messages shorten over time.
 Each touch adds new intelligence, never repeat the same angle.
+If you can't say something new, don't send.

 Phase 3 · Weeks 7–10